Compare Mobile Plans

 While it might be tempting to want the ‘best’ features, being more realistic about your needs and how you mostly use your phone could save you some money.
 For instance, if you’re comparing premium devices such as iPhones or Samsung Galaxy S devices, and you don’t take too many photos, you can save a bit of money by going for the standard flagship model (such as the iPhone 15 or Samsung Galaxy S23) rather than the ‘pro’ version (such as the iPhone 15 Pro or Samsung Galaxy S23 Ultra).

-If you’ve got a particular phone in mind, it might be worth waiting for big sales periods to pick up a bit of a discount on your device.
+If you’ve got a particular phone in mind, it might be worth waiting for big sales periods to pick up a discount on your device.
 Many brands, retailers and telcos offer discounts on devices throughout the year, especially during big sales events like Black Friday.

 Another way to save money is to go for the older version of a device.
 This could mean that instead of buying the phone released this year, you pick up the model released the previous year (if there is still stock available).
 Considering many phone releases offer incremental updates to the predecessor, having a phone with technology that’s a year old might not even be noticeable.